 The Chair of the Board will provide leadership to the Board with respect to its functions as described in this Mandate & Governance Guidelines and as otherwise may be appropriate.
-The Chair will act as chair of meetings of the Board and, for such purpose, take primary responsibility for shaping Board agendas in collaboration with the Lead Director, consult with the Corporate Secretary and Directors to ensure that Board agendas and information provided to the Board are what is needed to fulfill its primary responsibilities.
+The Chair will act as chair of meetings of the Board and, for such purpose, take primary responsibility for shaping Board agendas in collaboration with the Lead Director.
+The Chair will consult with the Corporate Secretary and the Directors to ensure that Board agendas and information provided to the Board enable the Board to fulfill its primary responsibilities.